Asset Protection Against Estate Taxes

 Can you lawfully avoid paying estate taxes?

-Estate tax planning is entirely lawful – just as any legitimate tax planning for your income taxes.
+It’s incredibly important to remember that estate tax planning is entirely lawful, as is the case for tax planning for your income taxes.

 Can they really tax me on death?